mooreArrqs/alx-system_engineering-devops/0x19-postmortem/README.md

 3. Monitoring systems: Ensure monitors are in place to detect any issues and set up alerts to report if an issue arise.
 4. Solution: Investigate and implement possible solutions to cater for load requirements.
 5. Training: Train software engineers to be better equipped with the necessary skills to handle Nginx configurations.
 6. Documentation: Update internal documentation with the new configuration settings and best practices for load management.
+Documenting is upper case v important.
+Periodttt!